Like many newer compact cameras, the Sony RX100 VII has a panorama mode. Here’s a rundown of what it does and how it works.

 You can, of course, shoot for panoramas in any camera by shooting a sequence of still images and stitching them together in panorama stitching software.
 But newer digital cameras, with their advanced chips built right into the camera body, offer some impressive processing power.
 And one of the many ways that can be put to use is to process panoramas right in the camera.

 The benefit of that is convenience: you end up with a stitched panorama moments after shooting it.
-The downsides are that you have less control and lower resolution.
+The downsides are that you have less control and usually lower resolution.

 Something worth noting is that the panoramas are compiled in the camera with software.
 Because of that, they only output as JPG files–you can’t output a stitched panorama as a RAW (.arw) file.